Codependency Loneliness: How I Learned To Set Boundaries

 In the past, no one in my social circle needed my emotional support during every hour of the day, yet I constantly felt obligated to take on everyone’s problems.

 If I didn’t assume those burdens on their behalf, I felt guilty and anxious.

 While there are many causes of codependency, growing up in a dysfunctional, chaotic, or otherwise stressful environment is thought to be a contributing factor.

-For adults in particular, studies show that codependency is often linked to feelings of anxiety, low self-esteem, stress, and depression.
+For adults in particular, studies show that codependency is often linked to feelings of anxiety, low self-esteem, stress, pathological loneliness, and depression.
 Those in marginalized communities — gay men and women, as well as queer people as a whole, people of color, disabled people, etc. — who are already at risk for feelings of loneliness may be especially vulnerable to codependent tendencies.

 Additionally, people with high levels of emotional intelligence may be more prone to forming codependent habits; when you’re so aware of how others feel, it can be easier in some cases to empathize with others to an unhealthy degree.